Xananax/fs-meta/readme.md

 - Can read meta-data from audio, images files, and load data from json/xml filesni/yaml files.
 - Can recurse through a directory and apply filters to files
 - Can create an instance of `fsm` boxed to a certain directory (all operations will therefore take root into this directory).
+- It has a text interface that always returns json can be used for GET requests or command-line

 ----